derekmcloughlin/derekmcloughlin.github.io/_drafts/Haskell-Dice-Of-Doom-Part-3.md

 {% endhighlight %}

 We stored the `moveMade` in the game state to tell us that a particular move was made to get to this state.
+It made it easy to enumerate the child nodes and see what move would result in that board.

 However, several different moves from different boards can result in the same end state.
 If we want to memoise the game tree from a possible board, we need to remove the `moveMade` reference and put this into the parent.
 The game state should only have the current player, the current board, and the list of possible moves from that board.

+To do this we're going to put the moves made from a parent node to a child node into the parent itself, as an array of moves.

+{% highlight haskell %}
+data GameState = GameState {
+                    currentPlayer :: Player,
+                    possibleMoves :: [Move],
+                    currentBoard :: Board
+                 }
+{% endhighlight %}